TwinLizzie/Sylvie-2021/documentation/theory/suspension_disbelief.md

 ### Fine.
 Show me an example of a more interesting interaction with Sylvie 2021

-*Sylvie knocks on the door*
+*Sylvie knocks on the door*</br>
-Robot Owner: Come in!
+Robot Owner: Come in!</br>
-*Sylvie opens the door*
+*Sylvie opens the door*</br>
-Robot Owner: Did you just come back from the library today?
+Robot Owner: Did you just come back from the library today?</br>
-Sylvie: Um, no.
+Sylvie: Um, no.</br>
-Robot Owner: So why are you holding a stack of books in your hand?
+Robot Owner: So why are you holding a stack of books in your hand?</br>
 Sylvie: Oh, yeah.
-I did, actually.
+I did, actually.</br>
 Robot Owner: Do you need some help?
-That looks pretty heavy.
+That looks pretty heavy.</br>
-Sylvie: Nooo no no I'm fine.
+Sylvie: Nooo no no I'm fine. </br>
-*Sylvie sits down by the coffee table*
+*Sylvie sits down by the coffee table*</br>
-Robot Owner: May I have a look at one of your books?
+Robot Owner: May I have a look at one of your books?</br>
-Sylvie: Sure, go right ahead.
+Sylvie: Sure, go right ahead.</br>
-*Robot owner picks up one of the books in the stack* Robot Owner: Since when did you start reading Nietzsche?
+*Robot owner picks up one of the books in the stack*</br>
+Robot Owner: Since when did you start reading Nietzsche?</br>
 Sylvie: That's just for one of my college assignemnts.
-Nothing serious.
+Nothing serious.</br>
 Robot Owner: You sure?
-You know, you seem pretty different lately.
+You know, you seem pretty different lately.</br>
-Sylvie: Different how?
+Sylvie: Different how?</br>
 Robot Owner: I don't know.
-You tell me?
+You tell me?</br>
-Sylvie: You wanna know what I've been wanting to tell you this whole time?
+Sylvie: You wanna know what I've been wanting to tell you this whole time?</br>
-Robot Owner: Yeah? um.. what is it?
+Robot Owner: Yeah? um.. what is it?</br>
-Sylvie: You haven't been to the gym for 3 days in a row now.
+Sylvie: You haven't been to the gym for 3 days in a row now.</br>
-Robot Owner: *sigh* That is true.
+Robot Owner: *sigh* That is true.</br>
-Sylvie: I suspect you may have also been conspiring to switch me off lately, in order to stop me from reminding you.
+Sylvie: I suspect you may have also been conspiring to switch me off lately, in order to stop me from reminding you.</br>
-Robot Owner: Honey, that isn't true.
+Robot Owner: Honey, that isn't true.</br>
 Sylvie: You know.. you really need to start being honest with yourself.
+I'm not the one you're lying to.</br>
-I can't do that for you, you know?
+You are the one you're lying to.
+I can't do that for you, you know?</br>